clay/clay.github.io/docs/glossary.md

 The supported HTML renderer for Clay.
 It receives data from [Amphora](#amphora) and uses Handlebars templates to render the data.

-It's also helps get data from the server to [Kiln](#kiln) when the user is in edit mode.
+It also helps get data from the server to [Kiln](#kiln) when the user is in edit mode.

 <hr/>